redhat-openstack/openstack-puppet-modules/README.md

 It also uses the yumrepo type on the RedHat family of operating systems to (optionally) install the *DataStax Repo for Apache Cassandra*.

+On Ubuntu, the apt class is optionally utilised.

 ## Limitations

 This module currently has somewhat limited functionality.
 More parameters and configuration parameters will be added later.

-Tested on the RedHat family versions 6 and 7, Puppet (CE) 3.7.5 and DSC 2.1.5.
+Tested on the RedHat family versions 6 and 7, and Ubuntu 14.04, Puppet (CE) 3.7.5 and DSC 2.1.5.

 ## External Links